Corn snakes have a reputation as great beginner snakes.

-Others say that the snake gets its name from the corn-like pattern on its skin.
+Others say the snake gets its name from the corn-like pattern on its skin.
 They are bright yellow/orange in color with red black-edged blotches.
 There are color variations, put down to the age of the snake and where it comes from.
-In the wilds, you’ll find the Corn snake in meadows, on rocky ground, in barns, and in old buildings no longer in use.
+There are also many cool-looking morphs.

 - allows them to digest their food.

 - enables them to move their muscles and catch prey.
 Corn snakes don’t inject their prey with venom – they constrict the likes of mice until they die from lack of oxygen.
 Corn snakes do have teeth, and these teeth all point backward.
 Using their teeth to grip their prey, escape is all but impossible for the rodents, birds, and lizards it feeds on.